neok/oioi-documentation/docs/calls/session_stop.rst

    The token field is an optional field of type string and can be used to authenticate the user. connector-id
-   The EVSE ID that identifies the connector where the session should take place. payment-reference (optional)
+   The EVSE ID that identifies the connector where the session should be stopped. session-id
-   Identifies the chosen payment reference the user wants to use to pay for this session.
-   This field is of type string.
+   A unique ID that identifies this session.
+Can be any string.

 Response fields
 """""""""""""""

 success
-   Whether or not the call was a success (of type boolean) is-stoppable
+   Whether or not the call was a success (of type boolean)
-   Indicates whether the session can be stopped via "session-stop" API call session-id
-   Optionally returned when a session can be stopped

 Status codes
 """"""""""""